LocoRoco Midnight Carnival

-LocoRoco Midnight Carnival is a platform game developed and published by Sony Computer Entertainment for the PlayStation Portable.
-The game was released in 2009 as a PlayStation Network exclusive, and is a spin-off that continues the story of LocoRoco 2.
+LocoRoco Midnight Carnival is a 2009 platform video game developed and published by Sony Computer Entertainment for the PlayStation Portable.
+The game was released on PlayStation Network.
+It is a spin-off that continues the story of LocoRoco 2.

-An emulated version of the game was released digitally for PS4/PS5 in July 2022 and got added to the PlayStation Plus Premium catalog of classics.
+An emulated version of the game was released digitally for the PlayStation 4 and PlayStation 5 in July 2022.

 Plot

 LocoRoco Midnight Carnival is based on a secret carnival-like base, created by the BuiBui, a red, mischievous version of the MuiMui.
 The title shows that the LocoRoco were quietly sleeping, while in the background, a BuiBui pulls on a nearby lever (cleverly designed to just look like a star), opening a trapdoor under the LocoRoco, sending them into a chute, taking them into a cannon, which shows the LocoRoco "Boing!" power.
 The cannon sends the LocoRoco into the BuiBui's secret base, the midnight carnival.